 Raising his head, he held out his right hand and examined it curiously under the soft light, tracing the tanned skin with his fingers- Zoro's skin.

 The calloused hands were much larger and rougher than his own and it was only after really examining them for himself that he realised how different a mere hand could be from person to person.
-Clenching the hand into a tight fist, Sanji wondered how easy it would be for him to squeeze the life out of someone with the limb, using such brute force that this body was accustomed to.
-He could feel Zoro's arm tense from the movement, the mass of muscle rippling impressively beneath the warm skin.
-With a large hand, Sanji pushed the green sleeve to the elbow, eyeing the bulk of muscle in awe.
+Clenching the hand into a tight fist, he could feel Zoro's arm tense from the movement, the mass of muscle rippling impressively beneath the warm skin.

-He'd never realised how damn heavy the man was compared to his own skinny frame.
+He'd never realised how damn heavy he was compared to his own skinny frame.

 Seeing from another's perspective was certainly one thing; feeling was an entirely different matter.